yellowmessenger/documentation/docs/platform_concepts/inbox/tickets/manualticket.md

 ## <a name="2"></a> Ticket body formatting options

-The following are some key features available in the Yellow.ai inbox tickets screen to enhance the user experience.
+The following are some key features available in the Yellow.ai inbox tickets screen to enhance the user experience (a.k.a Inbox/email text editor).

 | Feature                         | Description                                                                 |
 |----------------------------------|-----------------------------------------------------------------------------|